-Want a gorgeous garden swing seat for your outdoor space?
-It makes sense, they are the best garden furniture to relax in, yep we said it, they are even better than a sun lounger.
+Want the best garden swing seat for your outdoor space?
+It makes sense – they are one of the best garden furniture options to relax in.
+Yep we said it; they are even better than a sun lounger.
 They are like a more stable hammock, and who doesn't want that in their garden?

 From wooden and rustic-looking seats to contemporary contraptions with UV-resistant roofs, there is plenty of choice out there.
 There are swing seats with built-in cushions and those that will accommodate as many as three people at once.
 Browse our guide to find the one that's perfect for your garden.

 - Best sun loungers: 10 garden recliners to lounge on this summer